yy28/sql-docs.zh-cn/docs/t-sql/statements/create-index-transact-sql.md

 SET ANSI_PADDING, ANSI_WARNINGS, CONCAT_NULL_YIELDS_NULL, ARITHABORT,
   QUOTED_IDENTIFIER, ANSI_NULLS ON;
 GO

 -- Create view with schemabinding
-IF OBJECT_ID ('Sales.vOrders', 'view') IS NOT NULL DROP VIEW Sales.vOrders ;
+IF OBJECT_ID ('Sales.vOrders', 'view') IS NOT NULL DROP VIEW Sales.vOrders;
 GO

 CREATE VIEW Sales.vOrders
   WITH SCHEMABINDING
 AS
-  SELECT SUM(UnitPrice*OrderQty*(1.00-UnitPriceDiscount)) AS Revenue,
+  SELECT SUM(UnitPrice * OrderQty * (1.00 - UnitPriceDiscount)) AS Revenue,
     OrderDate, ProductID, COUNT_BIG(*) AS COUNT
   FROM Sales.SalesOrderDetail AS od, Sales.SalesOrderHeader AS o WHERE od.SalesOrderID = o.SalesOrderID
   GROUP BY OrderDate, ProductID;
 GO

 -- Create an index on the view
 CREATE UNIQUE CLUSTERED INDEX IDX_V1
   ON Sales.vOrders (OrderDate, ProductID);
 GO

 -- This query can use the indexed view even though the view is -- not specified in the FROM clause.
-SELECT SUM(UnitPrice*OrderQty*(1.00-UnitPriceDiscount)) AS Rev, OrderDate, ProductID
+SELECT SUM(UnitPrice * OrderQty * (1.00 - UnitPriceDiscount)) AS Rev,
+  OrderDate, ProductID
 FROM Sales.SalesOrderDetail AS od
-  JOIN Sales.SalesOrderHeader AS o ON od.SalesOrderID=o.SalesOrderID
+  JOIN Sales.SalesOrderHeader AS o ON od.SalesOrderID = o.SalesOrderID
-    AND ProductID BETWEEN 700 and 800
+    AND ProductID BETWEEN 700 AND 800
-    AND OrderDate >= CONVERT(datetime,'05/01/2002',101)
+    AND OrderDate >= CONVERT(DATETIME, '05/01/2002', 101)
 GROUP BY OrderDate, ProductID
 ORDER BY Rev DESC;
 GO

 -- This query can use the above indexed view
-SELECT OrderDate, SUM(UnitPrice*OrderQty*(1.00-UnitPriceDiscount)) AS Rev FROM Sales.SalesOrderDetail AS od
+SELECT OrderDate, SUM(UnitPrice * OrderQty * (1.00 - UnitPriceDiscount)) AS Rev
+FROM Sales.SalesOrderDetail AS od
-  JOIN Sales.SalesOrderHeader AS o ON od.SalesOrderID=o.SalesOrderID
+  JOIN Sales.SalesOrderHeader AS o ON od.SalesOrderID = o.SalesOrderID
-    AND DATEPART(mm,OrderDate)= 3
+    AND DATEPART(mm, OrderDate) = 3
-  AND DATEPART(yy,OrderDate) = 2002
+  AND DATEPART(yy, OrderDate) = 2002
 GROUP BY OrderDate
 ORDER BY OrderDate ASC;
 GO